executablebooks/jupyter-cache/docs/using/cli.md

 Each notebook is hashed (code cells and kernel spec only), which is used to compare against 'staged' notebooks.
 Multiple hashes for the same URI can be added
-(the URI is just there for inspetion) and the size of the cache is limited (current default 1000) so that, at this size, the last accessed records begin to be deleted.
+(the URI is just there for inspection) and the size of the cache is limited (current default 1000) so that, at this size, the last accessed records begin to be deleted.
 You can remove cached records by their ID.